rkhouri/rkhouri.github.io/reading-2023.md

 ---
 layout: page
-title: 2023 Reading
+title: Reading Round-Up | 2023
 ---

-# 2023 Reading Round-Up
+# Favorite Books of the Year

 In 2023, I made it a goal to read at least one book every month ***for fun***.
 I was so fortunate to have the time to read some delightful books.
 My 12 favorite, in no particular order, were: